 Subtask: 3.1 Project Management

-The Contractor will perform a range of QA project management activities in cooperation and coordination with the Consortium and other CalSAWS Contractors to include:
+The Contractor will perform a range of QA project management activities in cooperations with the Consortium and other CalSAWS Contractors to include:

 Providing QA of other CalSAWS Contractors Project Management activities, consistent with the Quality Assurance Services Plan and the associated OWDs.

 Ongoing evaluations of statutory and/or regulatory changes impacting program eligibility and related benefits, including business implications, schedules, and costs.